Coumarin Levels in Cinnamon

 A food research study of 60 ground cinnamon samples found levels of coumarin ranging from 2,650 to 7,017 mg/kg in Cassia types.
 Translation: 1 teaspoon of Cassia can have up to 18 mg of coumarin—nearly triple the safe daily limit for some adults.

-Pro Tip: Ceylon cinnamon sticks look like layered cigarillos, while Cassia cinnamon sticks are a single thick bark roll.
+Pro Tip: Ceylon cinnamon sticks look like layered cigarillos, while Cassia cinnamon sticks are a single, thick bark roll.
 Thin layers = less coumarin.

 The Sneaky Problem with “Cinnamon” Labels